DataDog/hiring-engineers/answers.md

 <img width="519" alt="ddtrace-output" src=“https://user-images.githubusercontent.com/32316958/146623170-e554b5bf-935b-4b27-b4fc-cf63c1fcfe99.png">

-Created an application call app.py by using the touch command and then editing it with nano to create appication using Python.
+Created an application call app.py by using the touch command and then editing it with nano to create application using Python.

 > $ sudo touch app.py
 > $ sudo nano app.py